 Doug Slain Clinical Experience: Part of my Clinical duties are to be the Infectious Diseases Clinical Specialist in our multidisciplinary Antibiotic Stewardship program.
 Invited to present highlights from our program at a regional dinner meeting: The WVU Experience.
 Stewardship Tactics for Antimicrobial Resistance Trends (START Program).
 Pittsburgh, PA.
 August 24, 2007.
 I have also been an investigator on a few studies that came from our This topic was listed as a Hot Topic - something that members have identified as CE they need.
 Check the Hot Topics list before you start.
 Bonus points are given for creative, catchy session titles.
 Program Chair has expertise with the content & experience with education programs.
 It's preferred that you have experience speaking at the NATIONAL level.
 The Program chair is wellconnected with experts in the field. stewardship program: Slain D, Sarwari AR, Petros KO, McKnight R, Sager R, Mullett CJ, Wilson A, Thomas JG, Moffett K, Palmer HC, Dedhia HV.
 Impact of a multimodal antimicrobial stewardship program on Pseudomonas aeruginosa susceptibility and antimicrobial use in the intensive care unit.
 Crit Care Res Pract (Under Peer Review) Presented previously:[abstract P-18].
 2008 National Foundation for Infectious Diseases (NFID)Annual Conference on Antimicrobial Resistance.
 June 23-35, 2008.
 Bethesda, MD.
 Sarwari AR, Petros KO, Sager RB, Mullett CJ, Thomas J, Miller-Canfield P, Dedhia HV, Wilson A, Slain D, Moffett K, Palmer HC.
 Efforts to Influence Antimicrobial Use and Resistance at a Tertiary Care Institution Using Collaborative Multifaceted Interventions [abstract S-10].
 2008 National Foundation for Infectious Diseases Annual Conference on Antimicrobial Resistance.
 June 23-35, 2008.
 Bethesda, MD.
-Guarascio A, Slain D, Sager R, Palmer HC.
-Utility of SafetySurveillor at identifying opportunities for de-escalation in patients receiving vancomycin [Abstract 7-242].
-In Program and abstracts of the 45rd Annual American Society of Health-System Pharmacists Midyear Clinical Meeting.
+Guarascio A, Slain D, Sager R, Palmer HC, Utility of SafetySurveillor at identifying opportunities for de-escalation in patients receiving vancomycin [Abstract 7-242].
+In Program and abstracts of the 45th Annual American Society of Health-System Pharmacists Midyear Clinical Meeting.
 December 5-9, 2010.
-Anaheim, CA. FINANCIAL RELATIONSHIPS Do you have any financial relationships in the last 12 months related to healthcare products or services to be discussed?
+Anaheim, CA. FINANCIAL RELATIONSHIPS In the past 24 months, have you had a financial relationship with any kind and in any amount with an SII-defined ineligible company?
 No NEEDS ASSESSMENT Brief description and overall purpose of this educational session: Antimicrobial Stewardship programs are still evolving in an effort to keep pace with antimicrobial resistance and high antimicrobial expenditures.
-Pharmacists are becoming increasingly involved in stewardship efforts because of the increased demand by hospitals to develop and to maintain such programs.
+Pharmacists are becoming increasingly involved in stewardship efforts because of the increased demand by hospitals to develop and maintain such programs.
 Participation in stewardship programs is not limited to infectious diseasestrained pharmacists.
 Other practitioners and administrators need to understand the workings of stewardship programs for their success.
-The purpose of this program will be to take a critical look at the development of antimicrobial stewardship programs and to provide the participant with advice on implementation and evaluation.
+The purpose of this program will be to take a critical look at the development of antimicrobial stewardship programs and to provide the participants with advice on implementation and evaluation.
 The first session will review the background and history of the development of antimicrobial stewardship programs.
 In particular, evidence from key studies will be addressed.
 The second speaker will address implementation of stewardship programs in smaller hospitals.
 Pay attention to word count in each section.